Jennifer Le Blanc is an actress and playwright working in California and New York.

 Jennifer is very grateful for the 2013 award winning World Premiere production of her stage adaptation of Jane Austen’s novel Persuasion at San Jose Stage Company and subsequent stagings at Acacia Theatre Company, The Ross Valley Players, and school productions.
 More upcoming productions are scheduled!

 In 2012, Jennifer traveled to the United Arab Emirates where she taught and performed abbreviated versions of A Midsummer Night’s Dream and The Merry Wives of Windsor with women at UAE University.
-The project was a collaboration with the Arabian Shakespeare Company and UAEU’s SMART program.
+The project was a collaboration with the Arabian Shakespeare Festival and UAEU’s SMART program.

 Jennifer received her MFA from the National Theatre Conservatory in Denver, Colorado.